-8. Michelangelo’s secret carving
+8. Michelangelo’s Secret Carving

-In Piazza della Signoria, you can spot a hidden face carved right into the front of the building.
+In Piazza della Signoria, spot a hidden face carved right into the front of the building.
 Michelangelo used to spend time every day in the square.
 Legend has it that the same man stopped by to chitchat on a daily basis.
 Eventually growing bored of this man’s blabber, Michelangelo supposedly carved this character’s face with his hand behind his back as he was pretending to listen.

 Address: Palazzo Vecchio (facing the building, walk to the right hand side towards the Uffizi Gallery.
 The face is eye-level)

 - If you want us to arrange the entertainment in Florence (and beyond!), contact our Trip Planning Team to coordinate an unforgettable Italian experience.

 - Check out our YouTube video and step-by-step guide about how to do Florence in a Day.
 If you’d rather let us guide you, check out our Florence tours.